How FreakOut got its started

 A system by which Ernst & Young ShinNihon LLC awards venture companies which are highly effective at creating jobs.
 Points are calculated by multiplying the increase in the number of employees over the last two years by the rate of increase, and the results put the company in the rankings.

-Started the native ad network business for smartphones.Note: M.T.Burn Inc,. will be dissolved in 2019, due to the service transfer to LINE corporation was complete.
+Started the native ad network business for smartphones.Note: M.T.Burn Inc,. was dissolved in November 2019, due to the service transfer to LINE corporation was complete.

 M.T.Burn Inc. was founded to develop and provide native advertising platforms that make digital advertising more beautiful, generating interesting content and information that is useful to users.